ros2/ros2_documentation/source/Get-Started/Installation/RHEL-Install-RPMs.rst

 Troubleshoot
 ------------

-Troubleshooting techniques can be found :doc:`here <../How-To-Guides/Installation-Troubleshooting>`.
+Troubleshooting techniques can be found :doc:`here <Installation-Troubleshooting>`.

 Uninstall
 ---------